 The MA program was founded in 2018 by Betty Kaklamanidou and Eleftheria Thanouli, faculty members of the School of Film at Aristotle University.

-Professor Thanouli is the Chair of the Program and Associate Professor Betty Kaklamanidu is the Vice-Chair.
+Associate Professor Betty Kaklamanidou is the Chair of the Program and Professor Thanouli is the Vice-Chair.
 They both teach the obligatory courses of the MA program.

-The five-member Committee of the Program consists of the Chair, the Vice-Chair, Professor Dimitris Theodoropoulos, Associate Professor Ioannis Kolaxizis and Associate Professor Panayiotis Iosifelis, all faculty members of the School of Film at Aristotle University.
+The five-member Committee of the Program consists of the Chair, the Vice-Chair, Professor Dimitris Theodoropoulos, Associate Professor Ioannis Kolaxizis and Assistant Professor Kostas Kefalas, all faculty members of the School of Film at Aristotle University.

 Our elective courses are taught by distinguished guests as well as faculty members and teachers of the School of film.
 Past and present instructors include Christina Adamou, Kostas Kefalas and Dimitris Goulis.